 Don’t Skip the Flu Shot: Soothe Your Child with These Distraction Techniques

-With the FluMist not being offered by many physicians this year due to ineffectiveness, you may be apprehensive about getting your child – or even yourself – a flu shot.
-But as a mom and physician, I have two pieces of advice:
+You may be apprehensive about getting your child – or even yourself – a flu shot.
+But as a physician, I have two pieces of advice:

 Definitely still get yourself and your family vaccinated.
 Everyone six months and older should get them unless there is a medical reason not to.
 Vaccines are the most effective way to protect against influenza and other diseases.